-REPRESENTATIONS TO THE REGULATION 18 CONSULTATION OF THE DRAFT LOCAL PLAN TO 2045 IN RESPECT OF LAND ADJACENT TO LAMBERHURST FARM, YORKLETTS
+REPRESENTATIONS TO THE (REG 18) CONSULTATION OF THE REVISED DRAFT LOCAL PLAN TO 2040 IN RESPECT OF LAND ADJACENT TO LAMBERHURST FARM, YORKLETTS

-Iceni Projects, on behalf of Dargate Developments Ltd, welcomes the opportunity provide representations to Canterbury City Council's Regulation 18 Consultation of the Draft Local Plan to 2045 in respect of Land Adjacent to Lamberhurst Farm (referred to as 'the Site', SLAA ref.
+Iceni Projects, on behalf of Dargate Developments Ltd, welcomes the opportunity to submit representations to the revised draft Canterbury District Local Plan 2040 (Regulation 18 Consultation).
+This representation follows a previous submission sent in the October 2022 consultation.
+It is made in respect of Land Adjacent to Lamberhurst Farm (referred to as 'the Site', SLAA ref.
 SLAA083).

-Dargate Developments Ltd are disappointed that the Site was not allocated for employment floorspace, despite its suitability for the use and existing relationship with adjoining commercial development lying within Swale District.
+Dargate Developments Ltd strongly believe that the Site should be allocated for employment and/or commercial development, given its existing relationship with adjoining commercial and residential development lying within Swale District.
 It is considered that the site presents significant scope for redevelopment/extension of the existing site.
 In account of the matters raised in the Council's SLAA, this representation seeks to address these matters in order to demonstrate the technical suitability of the Site.
+Notably, the site is outside of the Stour Catchment, meaning it would not be subject to nutrient neutrality restrictions, and is also strategically positioned next to the Strategic Road Network.

-The suitability of the Site is echoed by the allocation of a larger landholding directly alongside for employment floorspace within the Regulation 19 Draft of the Swale Local Plan; published after the Site was submitted to Canterbury Council's Call for Sites.
-Respectfully, Dargate Developments ask that the Site is allocated within the Canterbury Local Plan to reflect the aspirations of the neighbouring Borough Council, and that text is provided to create the opportunity for future growth in this location to meet a number of needs over the new plan period to 2045.
+The suitability of the Site for commercial and/or residential development is echoed by the allocation of a larger landholding directly alongside for employment floorspace within the Regulation 19 Draft of the Swale Local Plan; published after the Site was submitted to Canterbury Council's Call for Sites.
+Respectfully, Dargate Developments ask that the Site is allocated within the revised draft Canterbury Local Plan to 2040 to reflect the aspirations of the neighbouring Borough Council, and that text is provided to create the opportunity for future growth in this location to meet a number of needs over the new plan period.